Orange Mint

 People with respiratory conditions like asthma, COPD, or chronic bronchitis should exercise extra caution.
 If you have sensitivities to mint family plants, start with small amounts and monitor your body’s response.

 Pregnant and breastfeeding women should avoid smoking orange mint due to unknown effects on fetal development and potential transfer through breast milk.
-Those taking blood pressure medications or with heart conditions should consult healthcare providers first.
+Those taking blood pressure medications or with heart conditions should consult a healthcare provider first.

 Always discontinue use if you experience concerning symptoms and seek medical advice when needed.